Secure Channel Specifics

 Capabilities Lock Code (YubiKey Interfaces Management Key) ‘0080’ ‘00000010’

-In general the Key Length should be derived from the table below.
+In general the Key Length should be derived from the listed values:

 Key Size Key Length in Bits